kevduncan/pga-py/README.md

-A pythons script to scrape stats from the PGA website and write them to an excel file
+A python script to scrape stats from the PGA website and write them to an excel file.
+Shipped with an excel file that has a sheet for comparing golfers and a model.